Multimodal imaging approach to cerebral gas... (2012 study) Skip to main content

 Study Limitations

-As a single case report, the findings from this study cannot be broadly applied to all patients with cerebral gas embolism.
+This is a single fatal case report, so its imaging findings cannot be generalized to how other patients with cerebral gas embolism might be diagnosed or fare.

 Was this summary helpful?